bitfocus/companion-module-studiocoast-vmix/README.md

 # Recent Patches
+**v4.0.4**
+- Fixed a crash when running upgrade scripts on certain Companion versions

 **v4.0.3**
 - Fixed an issue with certain config fields resetting themselves due to a bug with Companion Core